BioinformaticsBiophysicsUDE/ChIPSeqPeakCalling/README.md

 for broad histone modifications the settings are: bins = 800, window = 5600, treshold = 4000

-call the function in R
+source file in R and call the function with

 domainMergerSeq(<analysis.bed file>, <broad or narrow>)

+## Calulate intersect peak file from biological replicates

+getPeakIntersect.R

+input are the window merged peak bed files

+input is a vector with 2 or 3 bed files and the name of the output file

+source file in R and call the function

+getIntersectVectNoID(<vector with bed files>, < save name>)